 Taking photos in public places

 You might not think so, given the proliferation of images and selfies everywhere you look, but it’s harder to take a photo in public nowadays.
 From public pools to parks, taking a simple snap can be a minefield.
-A columnist in Adelaide recently wrote about seeing parents whip into a frenzy about a man taking photos in a local park.
-He turned out to be a student taking nature pictures, but it sparked debate about how paranoid we have come about men being near children.

 In 2008, an Arizona couple took their holiday snaps to be developed.
 An employee thought their children’s bath time photos were too racy, so he reported them to the authorities.
 The parents were arrested, leaving their children to go into protective custody for more than a month.
 A judge later ruled the images were perfectly innocent.